Lt. Eric Woodward

-The Criminal Investigation Section is staffed by Lieutenant Eric Woodward, Sergeant Bryan Adkinson, Investigator Andrew Dixon, Investigator Kevin Neal, Investigator Chad Pruett, Investigator Nathan Kelley, Investigator David Ross, Investigator Shane Lee, Investigator Timothy Johnson, Investigator Brittany Harmon, Investigator Steve Sumner, and Chelsea McDaniel, Sex Offender Coordinator and Evidence Custodian.
-Debbie Ashley is the Administrative Assistant for the Criminal Investigations Unit.
+The Criminal Investigation Section is staffed by Lieutenant Eric Woodward, Sergeant Chad Pruett, Narcotics Investigator Kevin Neal, Investigator Nathan Kelley, Investigator David Ross, Investigator Shane Lee, Investigator Timothy Johnson, Investigator Brittany Harmon, Investigator Steve Sumner, and Chelsea McDaniel, Sex Offender Coordinator, Evidence Custodian, and Administrative Assistant for the Criminal Investigations Unit.
 Andrea Heath serves as the receptionist for the Criminal Investigation Division.

 Once a uniformed deputy completes a report, it is reviewed by CID Command Staff.
 Once it is determined to be a felony case, it is assigned to an investigator.

 The Criminal Investigation Division is responsible for evaluating and processing the disposition of evidence that is recovered from crime scenes.
 They conduct interviews with the victims, suspects, and witnesses.
 They are also responsible for preparing affidavits for arrest warrants and search warrants as well as many other duties.

 The Investigation section has been assigned over 1,000 felony cases resulting in numerous convictions.